Maxime-Cllt/SpeedStream/README.md

 ## ✨ Key Features

-- ⚡ Ultra-Fast: Handles thousands of requests per second with minimal latency
+- ⚡ Ultra-Fast: Can handle thousands of requests per second with minimal latency
 - 🔒 Memory Safe: Built with Rust's zero-cost abstractions and memory safety
 - 🏗️ Production Ready: Comprehensive error handling, logging, and health checks
 - 🌐 IoT Friendly: Optimized for Arduino, Raspberry Pi, and other embedded devices